gocd/docs.go.cd/advanced_usage/other_config_options.md

+---
+description: A list of advanced GoCD configuration options
+keywords: GoCD config, GoCD environment, system priority
+---

 # Other config options

 This is a list of some of the more advanced configuration options available.
-These will typically need to be set before the start of the Go Server, unless specified.
+These will typically need to be set before the start of the GoCD Server, unless specified.

 ## How to set these options